-13 Campaign for Wellspring Calgary
+12 Campaign for Wellspring Calgary

 In 2016, the Organization commenced a campaign to raise \$12.9 million to meet growing demands within the community.
-The campaign goals included construction and operation of a second permanent facility called Randy O'Dell House, which now serves as a platform for serving southern Alberta and provides further operational sustainability for the Organization.
+The campaign goals included construction and operation of a second permanent facility called Randy O'Dell House, which now serves as a platform for serving southern Alberta and provide further operational sustainability for the Organization.

-The campaign was completed in 2019, and the following has been raised and recorded as of December 31, 2020:
+The campaign was completed in 2019, and the following has been raised and recorded as of December 31, 2021:

 \$

-Donations revenue Deferred donations Randy O'Dell House - construction and land Endowment 4,421,866 2,661,022 4,641,408 11,741
+Unrestricted Restricted for programs Restricted for capital (Randy O'Dell House) Endowments 4,967,711 2,661,022 4,641,408 11,741

-11,736,037
+12,281,882

 While the campaign was completed in 2019 and Randy O'Dell House is currently operating, pledged amounts continue to be received.
-In 2020, \$1.09 million was received and recorded as revenue.
-In addition, pledges of \$1.28 million remain, but have not been recorded in the financial statements.
+In 2021, \$546,000 was received and recorded as revenue.
+In addition, pledges of \$726,000 remain, but have not been recorded in the financial statements.
 The pledges are expected to be received over the next several years and will be recorded as revenue when received.

-14 Allocation of expenses
+13 Allocation of expenses